 - Prior to bringing a device to school for the first time, pupils and their parents and/or guardians are expected to read this agreement, which sets out the responsibilities and expectations for use of devices.
 By bringing a device into school, pupils and parents and/or guardians are accepting the terms of this policy and the Digital Safety Agreement. - Pupils must follow teachers' directions as to appropriate use of their devices in class and must only use their device when instructed to do so by a teacher.
 Using a device without permission will result in the device being confiscated and a parent and/or guardian will be required to collect the device from the school office in accordance with the school policy on mobile devices. - Pupils should connect their device to the school's wireless network and must not use a VPN. - Use of the device during the school day is at the discretion of teachers and staff.
-Pupils must use their device only as directed by their teacher. - The device should only be used for educational purposes. - Phones must remain on silent at all times. - Phones must remain in pockets/bags unless permission for use is given by the teacher. - Devices must be brought to school fully charged.
-The school does not provide facilities to charge devices. - Each student is solely responsible for the care of and their conduct on their device at all times whether at school, home or out of school.
+Pupils must use their device only as directed by their teacher. - The device should only be used for educational purposes. - Phones used on journeys to school must be left at the school reception for collection at the end of the day. - Devices must be brought to school fully charged.
+The school does not provide facilities to charge devices. - Each pupil is solely responsible for the care of and their conduct on their device at all times whether at school, home or out of school. - Pupils must be able to clearly identify their device.

-- Pupils must be able to clearly identify their device. - All devices should be securely stored in lockers during PE/games. - Any breach of the above rules, including a phone being used or ringing in a lesson, will result in the technology being confiscated and given to the school office until the end of the school day.
+- Devices may/may not be used during break/lunch. - All devices should be securely stored in classrooms during PE/games. - Any breach of the above rules, including a phone being used or ringing in a lesson, will result in the technology being confiscated and given to the school reception until the end of the school day.
 If the rules are breached more than once, you may not be allowed to bring technology into school. - The device should have adequate, up to date and valid anti-virus software installed. - Ultimately the decision as to whether a device is being misused lies in the sole discretion of a teacher or member of staff.

-Digital safety for pupils
+Digital Safety for Pupils